 When updating the CDN settings, to avoid any weird potential conflicts on the website, be sure to remove the cached data at the CDN.

-Make sure no redirects or non-existing or non-indexable URLs are listed in the XML Sitemaps on the HTTP version, just the canonicals of indexable pages.
+Make sure no redirects or non-existing or non-indexable URL are listed in the XML Sitemaps on the HTTP version, just the canonicals of indexable pages.
 Otherwise, the submission versus indexed numbers become unreliable.

 Updating the XML Sitemap